cuga-rajal/opensim_apple_arm64/README.md

 	<dllmap os="osx" cpu="arm64" dll="BulletSim" target="lib64/libBulletSim-3.25-20221213-universal.dylib" />

-And lastly, there is another experimental version of Bullet 3.25, the same as the one above but with the Bullet sleep feature disabled.
-This effectively replaces the 0001 patch and disables the switching between object sleep and wake states.
-In my testing I have found that this change resolves some long standing bugs with a few physics applications.
+And lastly, there is another experimental version of Bullet 3.25, the same as the one above but with the Bullet sleep feature disabled using the patch _Bullet-disable-sleeping.patch_ from this repository.
+This replaces the 0001 patch and effectively disables the switching between object sleep and wake states.
+In my testing I have found that this change resolves some long standing bugs with a few physics applications in Opensim.
 The change may have the effect of using more CPU on physics-enabled objects.
   - libBulletSim-3.25-20221215-universal-NOSLEEP.dylib

+The patch for that change is
 We are trying to get more feedback from people who are testing this.
 Please let us know about your successes or issues!